zaiisao/Documentation/en/Agora Platform/aa_live_data.md

-> You can select the time (UTC or your local timezone) by setting this at the top of the front page of Agora Analytics.
+> You can select the time (UTC or your local time zone) by setting this at the top of the front page of Agora Analytics.

 ### Overview